webqit/quantum-js/README.md

 #### Logical And Ternary Expressions

 Expressions with logical and ternary operators also work as conditional contracts.
-These expressions are bound to references in their “test” expression.
+These expressions are bound to references in their “test" expression.

 ```js
 // Logical expression